Client Onboarding Questionnaire Template: What Questions To Ask New Client

 2. Sending it to your primary point of contact via email

-3. Requesting that they complete the questionnaire and email it back to you
+3. Requesting that they complete the onboarding questionnaire and email it back to you

 While it’s fast to create and send, this method often presents challenges in regards to collecting data and distributing it to your team.

-For more efficiency in that department, form software like a Google Form or Typeform is typically the better choice.
+For more efficiency in that department, software like a Google Form or Typeform is typically the better choice for creating a client onboarding form.
 Benefits include:

-• More flexibility in regards to how you share the questionnaire
+• More flexibility in regard to how you share the onboarding questionnaire

 • Easier for your client to complete and return